mdtaufeeque046/Digital-Clock/README.md

-# Digital-clock using HTML,CSS & JavaScript
+# Digital-Clock using HTML,CSS & JavaScript